Installation

 • Verify Result: either success if the verification was successful, failed if it failed, or pending if the verification check needs to complete first.

-If using possession, then the response will contain the authToken, returned to the frontend.
+If using possession, then the response has the authToken, returned to the front end.

 VerifyStatus()